kworam/ProcScript/README.md

 While loops
 --------------------------

-If the proc config contains an `fnWhileTest` property, you define a `While` loop Proc.
-Here is an example:
+Define a `While` loop proc with the `fnWhileTest` property like so:

     var WhileProc = PS.defineProc({